Game Patch 1.0.2 · Esse Proxy update for 16 July 2022

 - Improved lateral doors behavior.

-Also we are preparing a poll to see what you want to see on the future patches of Esse Proxy
+Also we are preparing a poll to see what you want to see in the future patches of Esse Proxy

 Thanks everyone for your support!